mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_ILL.md

 * Overlaps between detector positions expected for D2B (see `LoadILLASCII` description below)
  * For D2B the discussion document indicates no overlap, but is this true with the full detector geometry?
 * How would masking bad detectors work, for all pixels or changing based on detector positions?

-### Solution Ideas - Loading

-#### Conjoin

-1. Load each workspace and merge workspaces with different spectrum number ranges

-This might be less helpful on instruments with flexible scanning practices - spectrum number would not have any meaning.

-##### Merge Workspaces

-1. Load each angle into a separate workspace
-1. Call a merge algorithm (either one by one or on entire loaded workspace)

-### Solution Ideas - Workspace Form

-#### Instrument Clone

-1. Base instruments with detectors in home positions, tagged as movable
-1. Number of positions and angle of displacement recorded in NeXus file
-1. Make unique copy of each detector bas instrument in memory
- 1. Clone each component with unique detector IDs (negative IDs?)
- 1. Cloned detectors need to map back to original detector
-1. Assign spectra to appropriate detector

-#### Angle Map

-1. Base instruments with detectors in home positions, tagged as movable
-1. Number of positions and angle of displacement recorded in NeXus file
-1. Each spectrum has the associated detector as normal, but also a knowledge of which position the detector was at
- 1. This could be a TableWorkspace, which records angle, and information required for normalisation, and sample log information or a new workspace type

-For this what changes could be required to support getting the detector positions in Mantid?
-For example for the instrument view and the S(Q,&omega;) conversion.

-**Notes**

-* Overlapping detectors should only be a problem in the instrument view.
-* For D2B taking into account 100 steps ~1 million detectors, which takes about 400 MB of memory (probably OK, but not optimal)
-* Look at ray tracing - any issues with overlapping detectors?

-## Notes on other solutions

 ### LoadILLASCII